w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 types such as "widget" (name TBD) will be added when Chrome ships this feature.

 #### Use Other Account API
-This API allows users to “use other accounts” in the account chooser when, for example, IdPs support multiple accounts or replacing the existing account.
+This API allows users to use other accounts in the account chooser when, for example, IdPs support multiple accounts or replacing the existing account.

 To use the Use Other Account API: